soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

 had no recourse to the law, and the platforms are free to experiment and get away with their next high-tech evil shit such as surge pricing and dynamic pricing, or AirBnB's infamous cleaning fees.

-And also thanks to the platform's deep financial backing, they can run "illegal" businesses for some time, before paying up their fines and lobbying for their businesses to be legal.
+And also thanks to the platform's deep financial backing, they can run "illegal" businesses at huge losses for some time, before paying up their fines and lobbying for their businesses to be legal.

 Isn't that cool?
 When other people do it, they call them frauds.
 When the tech bros do it they call it progress.